Police and Law Enforcement Resources

 Police Resources

-There are many excellent organizations and websites dedicated to providing resources for the law enforcement community and related career fields.
-Here, we’ll highlight some of the most useful sites and provide an overview of what you’ll find on their site.
+Many excellent organizations and websites are dedicated to providing resources for the law enforcement community and related career fields.
+Here, we’ll highlight some of the most valuable sites and provide an overview of what you’ll find on their site.

-Whether you’re just beginning to look into the field of police work, or you’re already a seasoned officer, we recommend that you start with PoliceOne.com.
+Whether you’re just beginning to look into the field of police work or you’re already a seasoned officer, we recommend starting with PoliceOne.com.
 PoliceOne.com provides information and resources to help cops protect their communities and stay safer on the streets.
 A similar site is Officer.com.
 It provides information on everything from firearms, tactical weapons, technology, the latest news, discussion forums, and more.

 If you’re looking for training and development or continuing education, check out our article on Police Training.
 It provides an overview of what it takes to become a police officer and provides an overview of training companies.